Gifted education: No Child Left Behind

-The most recent US federal education initiative was signed into law in 2002.
-The goal of No Child Left Behind (NCLB) is to bring the proficiency of all students to grade level but critics note it does not address the needs of gifted students who perform above grade level.
-The act imposes punishments on schools, administrators, and teachers when students do not achieve to the plan's designs, but does not address any achievement standards for high-functioning students, forcing schools and teachers to spend their time with low-achieving students.
+In 2001, a newer US federal education initiative of No Child Left Behind (NCLB) was passed and was signed into law in 2002.
+The goal was to bring the proficiency of all students to grade level, but critics noted it did not address the needs of gifted students who performed above grade level.
+The act imposed punishments on schools, administrators, and teachers when students did not achieve to the plan's designs, but did not address any achievement standards for high-functioning students, forcing schools and teachers to focus their time with low-achieving students.
 An article in The Washington Post declared, "The unmistakable message to teachers – and to students – is that it makes no difference whether a child barely meets the proficiency standard or far exceeds it."
-Gifted services have been recently eroding as a result of the new legislation, according to a 2006 article in The New York Times.
+Gifted services eroded as a result of the legislation, according to a 2006 article in The New York Times.